Chart Color Schemes

 Glass House Mountains features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 79.6% of all households, including 33.2% couples with children, 35.1% couples without children, and 10.8% single parent families.
-Non-family households comprise the remaining 20.4%, with lone person households at 17.4% and group households comprising 3.0%.
+Non-family households account for the remaining 20.4%, with lone person households at 17.4% and group households comprising 3.0%.
 The median household size is 2.7 people, larger than the Rest of Qld average of 2.6.

 Frequently Asked Questions - Households